 People with diabetes are at higher risk of severe illness, hospitalization or death from influenza.
-Vaccinating diabetes patients also reduces the likelihood of spreading the virus in the community.22
+Vaccinating diabetes patients also reduces the likelihood of spreading the virus in the community.

 To find out the proportion of patients with diabetes who were immunised against influenza in the last 15 months, measure your baseline change percentage by comparing your current quarter and previous quarter results using Practice Reports.
-Please refer to the How to Guide: Using Practice Reports for instructions.
-Document your results in the following table and check how your practice is tracking.
+Please refer to the How to Guide Using Practice Reports for instructions on how to extract reports.
+Document your results in the following table below and check how your practice is tracking.